 The Summer Start Program offers many benefits, including:

-Participants have the flexibility to enroll in an upper-level class during the fall semester of their first year and graduate one semester early if they elect to take courses in additional summers.
+Participants have the flexibility to graduate one semester early if they elect to take courses in additional summers.

 Studying the Law (0 credit)

 This course helps incoming students develop core analytical, reading, and writing skills necessary for success in law school.
 Students will learn how to brief a case, identify rules from court cases, apply rules to new fact situations, and communicate this application on law school exams.